wkandek/sshusercerts/README.md

 OpenSSH is the default for Linux/Unix system administration, allowing the system administrator to have a text based terminal into a network connected, local or remote system.
 For authentication username/password is the default, but key based is a very popular alternative.
-In key based authentication the user creates a private/public key pair and places the public key on the remote system and use their private key to authenticate - this  eliminates the need for username and password and provides a fast login experience.
+In key based authentication the user creates a private/public key pair and places the public key on the remote system and uses her private key to authenticate - this eliminates the need for username and password and provides a fast login experience.
 It is also the base for many automation options, as it can be used for a batch type login in user written scripts and other automation tools, for example Ansible.
-SSH is very powerful and many resources exist on the web exlaining its basic and advanced use: https://github.com/moul/awesome-ssh
+SSH is very powerful and full featured and many resources exist on the web explaining its basic and advanced use: https://github.com/moul/awesome-ssh

-In key based authentication the user creates a public/private key pair and copies the public key is copied to the target server.
-Then the private key is used to authenticate the user on the target server.
-The public key provides access as long as it exists, i.e. there is expiration attached to the keys. https://www.rosehosting.com/blog/ssh-login-without-password-using-ssh-keys/
+In key based authentication the user creates a public/private key pair and copies the public key to the target server.
+On login  the private key is used to authenticate the user to the target server.
+The public key provides access as long as it exists, i.e. there is no expiration attached to the keys. https://www.rosehosting.com/blog/ssh-login-without-password-using-ssh-keys/

 In the certificate based approach we create a private and public key for a signing authority certificate (SAC).
 We then configure the targets to trust certificates that are signed by the private key of the SAC by copying